ilikeyellowGZ/HHMZ-new/README.md

 i added a whatapp button for quick and easy contact

 i just changed the acievements heading it was incorrect ND JUST ADDED The 2024 acheievnemts

+i just added some SEO optimization and did some image optimization and added links to help and also removed yoko so hopefully im done rn